How do I make an 83(b) election?

 - A copy of the election, ideally the date-stamped copy from the IRS, if returned

-- A copy of the USPS Certified Mail Receipt for the file-stamped copy
+- A copy of the USPS Certified Mail Receipt for the date-stamped copy

-- If available, a copy of the tracking history for the file-stamped copy
+- If available, a copy of the tracking history for the date-stamped copy

 Managed 83(b) Election Add-On